 Dayu's origin in Act 25, revealed in a dream Mako sees while both are in an Ayakashi's dreamworld; not only will it tear at your heart, to see Romi Paku herself in person crying out like a helpless Yandere at the zenith of her emotions is a really, really powerful moment.

 Her death presents one as well, though perhaps not as potent.
 As she's getting crushed by Doukoku, she lets loose the sootball she's been carrying around with her.
 Seeing the wickedly smiling creature just call out her name over and over again at the discarded robe makes you feel even a little bit sorry for her.
 There's a little bit added later when, after Doukoku comes back post-battle to pick it up, (knocking it away) the sootball is STILL calling out to her.
 Doukoku then steps on it.
 Damn.

 Kotoha in Act 20.
-If you don't already tear up by her insistent "I'm fine!" as Takeru cradles her in his arms as she unknowingly nears death every second... you have no right to call yourself a human being.
+If you don't already tear up by her insistent "I'm fine!" as Takeru cradles her in his arms as she unknowingly nears death every second... well, okay, you're actually tough enough to tank that up, but still!
 Luckily, this is a prelude to some greatmoments in camaraderie.